Some things are more CRINGE than others: Iterative Preference Optimization with the Pairwise Cringe Loss: Abstract

 \section{Abstract}

 Practitioners commonly align large language models using pairwise preferences, i.e., given labels of the type response A is preferred to response B for a given input.
 Perhaps less commonly, methods have also been developed for binary feedback, i.e. training models given labels of type response A is good or bad.
 We show how an existing performant binary feedback method, the Cringe Loss \cite{adolphs2022cringe}, can be generalized to the pairwise preference setting using a simple soft margin extension. \if 0 The Cringe Loss has an advantage over other binary feedback techniques, such as Unlikelihood training, that when it pushes down the probability of negative tokens, it does not tend to inadvertently push up the probability of low quality tokens, due to the formulation of the loss function.
+Further the Cringe Loss was one of the first methods to show that iterative optimization improves alignment on each iteration.
 Hence, the hope is that when this model is generalized to the preference learning case, these useful properties will be carried across as well. \fi Pairwise Cringe Loss is straightforward to implement and efficient to train, and we find it outperforms state-of-the-art preference optimization algorithms such as PPO and DPO on the AlpacaFarm benchmark.
+We show that iterations of training of our model are important for improved results, and that we can generalize DPO to Iterative DPO in the same way.